 Start taking situations that you were originally looking at negatively and putting a positive spin on them.

-At first this may be a difficult task to do, but with practice it’ll become easier.
+At first this may be a difficult task to do, but with practice it’ll become easy.

 This also means to take a deeper look at the situations which are causing negative thoughts.
-These negative thoughts could be trying to tell you something.
-For example. if you always have negative thoughts about your job, maybe this job doesn’t fit your interests and you should start searching for new jobs that are better suited to you.
+These negative thoughts could be trying to tell you something (i.e. if you always have negative thoughts about your job, maybe this job doesn’t fit your interests and you should start searching for new jobs that are geared more towards your interests).

 Staying positive all the time isn’t easy, and many of us go through ups and downs.
 Positive thinking is one way to help us get back on our feet if negative thoughts are getting us down.